 Gustaf Sörnmo, treasurer

-My name is Gustaf and I'm the founder of Central Asia Solidarity Groups.
+My name is Gustaf and I'm the founder and currently a treasurer of Central Asia Solidarity Groups.
 My interest in Central Asia started in 2009 when I travelled Kyrgyzstan and Kazakhstan, meeting activist groups and civil society representatives in a wide range of thematic areas.
 From this trip the informal network that was to become CAG was born.
 Since the formalisation in 2012, I have been based both in Sweden and Central Asia, working with areas such as strategic planning, partnerships in Central Asia, project coordination, project design and resource mobilisation, among other things.
+Between the years 2012-2018, I was the chairperson of CAG.
 Aside from my work as chairperson and coordinator in CAG, I have launched/co-founded several other CSOs such as Tamam, Vardagens civilkurage and Forma.

 My name is Lola and I am a board member at Central Asia Solidarity Groups.
 Since my teenage years, I was involved in a youth-led activism in the south of Kyrgyzstan promoting intercultural dialogue, post-conflict reconciliation and gender equality.
 I closely worked with CAG first back in 2013 in my capacity as a project coordinator at one of its main partner organisations in Central Asia.
 In 2018 I got to work at CAG’s head office in Malmö with projects running both in Sweden and Central Asia.
 Currently, I am pursuing my Masters in International Development and Management at Lund University, and being part of the board is a great opportunity to contribute to the development of Kyrgyzstan and overall the Central Asian region while being abroad.